academia-edu/biblicit/README.md

 Wrapper around Perl code extracted from [CiteSeerX](http://citeseer.ist.psu.edu/).

+Uses a model trained with the [svm-light](http://svmlight.joachims.org/) Support Vector Machine library.

+### ParsCit (default)

+Wrapper around Perl & Ruby code from [ParsCit](http://aye.comp.nus.edu.sg/parsCit/), which is included as a Git submodule.

-Uses a model trained with the [svm-light](http://svmlight.joachims.org/) Support Vector Machine library to extract citation data for the PDF itself, and then uses [ParsCit](http://aye.comp.nus.edu.sg/parsCit/)'s model trained with the [CRF++](http://code.google.com/p/crfpp/) Conditional Random Fields library to parse citations from the PDF's bibliography, if any.
+Uses a model trained with the [CRF++](http://code.google.com/p/crfpp/) Conditional Random Fields library.

 ### cb2Bib

 Wrapper around [cb2Bib](http://www.molspaces.com/cb2bib/) in command-line mode.

-Uses an apparently less-sophisticated parsing algorithm than the CiteSeerX code to parse metadata, but then, if :remote=true, scrapes one of a large number of journal or public repository websites for a structured version of the citation data.
+Uses an apparently less-sophisticated parsing algorithm than the others to parse metadata, but then, if :remote=true, scrapes one of a large number of journal or public repository websites for a structured version of the citation data.
 Warning: sometimes it finds the wrong work!

 # Requirements